personium/legacy-api-references/api/en/000_Rest_API_Reference.md

-# Personium REST API Reference
+# Personium API Reference

-Welcome to the Personium REST API Reference.
-The REST API Reference describes technical detailed specifications related to all of the REST APIs provided by Personium.
+Welcome to the Personium API Reference.
+This reference describes technical detailed specifications related to all of the APIs provided by Personium.

 ## Unit Level API
 The Unit Level API's belong to the unit that hosts a group of cells and provide functions such as creating cells or managing a group of created cells.
 In principle, Unit Level API's cannot be accessed using the access tokens issued by normal cells and can only be accessed with Unit User Tokens.